Home » Movies » Drive (2011)

 Iconic Quotes

-• Driver: “You give me a time and a place, I give you a five-minute window.
-Anything happens in that five minutes and I’m yours.
-No matter what.
-Anything happens a minute either side of that and you’re on your own.”
+• “You give me a time and a place, I give you a five-minute window.”

 Easter Eggs and Hidden Details

-• The Scorpion jacket the Driver wears references the fable of the Scorpion and the Frog, symbolizing his internal conflict between helping others and his violent tendencies.
+• The Driver wears a scorpion jacket referencing the fable of the scorpion and the frog—symbolizing betrayal and violent instinct.

 Trivia

-• The film originally had more dialogue, but Refn chose to cut a significant portion to focus on the Driver’s silent demeanor.
+• The script originally had more action, but Refn scaled it down to focus on atmosphere and character.

 Why Watch?